siversalih/pyChrome-Web-Automation/README.md

 	-	Currently, it is a subclass of pyChrome.py.
 It contains and manages searching and locating Web Element by id, name, classname, tag, partial text, link text, css selector, and xpath.
 It has also other functions that uses special algorithms to better traverse through elements and manipulate  element.

 -	**bin/chromedriver**
 	-	It's a Webdriver that Selenium Webdriver requires specifically for accessing Chrome client. pyChrome.py uses ChromeDriver APIs to access Chrome browser functionality such as opening a page, and finding a Web element on the page.
-This checkout is already bundled with ChromeDriver 2.23 for Mac OSX.
-Although, if you are on different OS, you will need to download the correct version for your OS from [Google Chrome Driver][df3] and overwrite it with the one included in this checkecout.
+This checkout includes ChromeDriver 2.29 for macOS.

 -	**bin/phantomjs**
 	-	It's a Webdriver that Selenium Webdriver requires specifically for headless browsing. pyChrome.py uses PhantomJS as a Ghostdriver to browse, automate, and mine unnoticeably.
-This checkout is already bundled with PhantomJS 2.1.1 for Mac OSX.
-Although, if you are on different OS, you will need to download the correct version for your OS from [PhantomJS][r5] and overwrite it with the one included in this checkecout.
+This checkout includes PhantomJS 2.1.1 for macOS.

+-	**bin/chromedriver.exe**
+	-	It's a Webdriver that Selenium Webdriver requires specifically for accessing Chrome client. pyChrome.py uses ChromeDriver APIs to access Chrome browser functionality such as opening a page, and finding a Web element on the page.
+This checkout includes ChromeDriver 2.29 for Windows.

+-	**bin/phantomjs.exe**
+	-	It's a Webdriver that Selenium Webdriver requires specifically for headless browsing. pyChrome.py uses PhantomJS as a Ghostdriver to browse, automate, and mine unnoticeably.
+This checkout includes PhantomJS 2.1.1 for Windows.

 -	**config.json** (Recommended)
 	- Contains all the configuration settings for how the server and the client should start.
 When pyChrome.py object gets created, it reads the configuration settings from config.json.
 If the file is not present, it creates a default settings.
 Users can also modify these settings via calling pyChrome.py APIs.